pantheon-systems/documentation/source/content/guides/style-guide/03-structure.md

 Create reusable content in a separate Markdown file that can be included within sections of other docs.
 These are called **partials**.

-Place the Markdown file within the `source/partials/` directory, in its own directory if it is feature-specific.
+Place the Markdown file within the `source/content/partials/` directory.

 <Alert title="Warning" type="danger" >